tAndreani/IPVARIABLE/README.md

 1) from the same cell line
 2) from the same lab (Snyder)
 3) processed with the same bioinformatics ENCODE pipeline
-4) statistical test performed as Irreproducibility Discovery Rare (IDR)
+4) statistical test performed as Irreproducibility Discovery Rate (IDR)
 5) peaks significant at 5% FDR

 Here we select experiments of 4 proteins and each one with 3 replicates from cell line K562 in the Human Genome annotation GRCh38, example call: